fritzing/fritzing-parts/README.md

 ## Contributing parts

 See the [contribution guidelines](https://github.com/fritzing/fritzing-parts/blob/master/CONTRIBUTING.md) on how to contribute directly to this repository.
-If this seems too complex, you may alternatively sare your part in the [fritzing forum](http://forum.fritzing.org/c/parts-submit).
+If this seems too complex, you may alternatively share your part in the [fritzing forum](http://forum.fritzing.org/c/parts-submit).

 ## Creating parts